opensyria/OpenSyria/doc/build-osx.md

 ###### Qt

-OpenSyria Core includes a GUI built with the cross-platform Qt Framework.
+OpenSY includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install Qt, libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ``` bash